ubachp/gcal-tempo-worklog/README.md

-# gcal-tempo-worklog
+# Google calendar script Tempo worklog

-Tempo worklog creator from Google Calendar
+This is a Google script that allow you to create worklog from an event in a google calendar.